-pm\get\tdata

-Same as pm\get\data, but includes a timestamp that indicates the last time that the hardware Performance Monitoring counters were read.
-This is a timebase value that can be converted to time by using time\base\to\time.
+pm get tdata is similar to pm get data, but includes a timestamp that indicates the last time that the hardware Performance Monitoring counters were read.
+This is a timebase value that can be converted to time by using time base to time.